 Will there be staff members in the lab?

-Additionally, the NGI OpenLab staff is available for hands-on, fee-based support for specific project requests, which must be pre-booked in advance.
+Additionally, the NGI OpenLab staff are available for hands-on, fee-based support for specific project requests, which must be pre-booked in advance.

 Can I bring a friend?